menu

 petg

-Finally, on the price side, be aware that it is a little more expensive than PLA: it costs between $35 and $40 for a classic 750 grams PETG spool – of course, some brands will be more or less expensive.
-A carbon fibre reinforced PETG will increase the price of your spool for example.
+Finally, on the price side, be aware that it is a little more expensive than PLA.
+It costs between $35 and $40 for a classic 750-gram PETG spool.
+Of course, some brands will be more or less expensive.
+For example, a carbon fiber-reinforced PETG will increase the price of your spool.

 *Cover Image Credits: BlackBelt3D